dispel4py/dispel4py/doc/enactment.rst

 To execute a dispel4py graph by using the simple (sequential) mapping run the following::

     $ dispel4py simple <module> \
+                [-a graph attribute within the module] \
-                [-f file containing the input dataset in JSON format]\
+                [-f file containing the input dataset in JSON format] \
+                [-d input data in JSON format] \
                 [-i number of iterations]
-                [-d input data in JSON format]

-If the number of iterations is not indicated, the graph is executed once by default.
+The ``module`` parameter is the the file path or the name of the python module that creates the workflow graph.

+The parameter ``-a`` is the name of the graph attribute in the module.
+If there is only one dispel4py workflow graph in the module it is optional as the graph object is detected automatically.
+If the module creates more than one graph, for example if using composite PEs, the object name of the graph must be provided.

-If an input file is specified with ``-f`` then the parameter ``-i`` will be ignored.
+If an input file is specified using ``-f`` then the parameters ``-i`` and ``-d`` are ignored.
+When using ``-d`` then the parameter ``-i`` is ignored.
+The number of iterations provided with ``-i`` applies to all of the root PEs of the workflow.
+This is usually used for testing and diagnostics rather than production runs.
+If none of the optional parameters are supplied, the graph is executed once by default.
+In this case it is assumed that the PEs at the root of the workflow execute once and determine internally as to when processing is complete.

 Multiprocessing
 ----------------